reddyme1/reddyme1.github.io/README.md

 ### Projects
 **Library Resource Allocation with Machine Learning**

-- Designed a machine learning system to optimize the allocation of library resources at the MSU Law Library.
+Designed a machine learning system to optimize the allocation of library resources at the MSU Law Library.
 Focused on improving the availability and accessibility of high-demand materials.
--Key Features:
   - Analyzed historical data on library resource usage and user behavior.
   - Implemented a recommendation system to suggest resource allocation adjustments.
   - Enhanced the user interface for library staff to track and manage resource distribution.